afa5e/Million-Dollar-Hot-Seat/README.md

-  Which of the following is not a valid example of a boolean operation?|x~~y The term "pixel" is an abbreviation of?|picture element The theory that processing power would double every 18 months is called?|Moore's law The rate that the fetch-execute cycle occurs is governed by which system or entity?|system clock
+  Which of the following is not a valid example of a boolean operation?|x~~y The term "pixel" is an abbreviation of?|picture element The theory that processing power would double every 18 months is called?|Moore's law The rate that the fetch-execute cycle occurs is governed by which system or entity?|System clock

   [Return to the top.](#million-dollar-hot-seat)